With such a long and rich history, it’s no surprise that LaGrange has plenty of spooky legends and ghost activity!

 Once, a terrible crash was heard from an unoccupied men’s restroom.
 When people rushed from their offices to investigate the sound, they discovered a huge mirror had inexplicably crashed to the ground in the empty bathroom.

-Just a few months ago, an employee was descending the stairs near the city manager’s office.
+In 2019, an employee was descending the stairs near the city manager’s office.
 The city manager and her entire staff were gone at a conference, so he was shocked to see a figure in a long robe disappearing into her office.
 Understandably concerned, the man called for others to help him check out the office, which they found totally empty.